-Kenya is the largest economy in East Africa.
+Kenya is the second largest economy in East Africa.
 Positive economic growth is expected to continue through the medium term, with recent discoveries of oil, gas and minerals.
-The country’s capital, Nairobi, is one of the fastest-growing cities in Africa and is home to over 3.3 million people (of an estimated 45 million across the country).
-Nairobi is also a major regional hub for the United Nations, multilateral organisation and diplomatic missions.
-Lying along the equator, the fertile lands of the Kenya Rift Valley provide a haven for wildlife biodiversity and much potential for agricultural production.
-Mombasa Port, located on the South Coast, is a gateway to East African trade.
+Mombasa Port, located on the south coast, is a gateway to East African trade.

-Australia maintains a High Commission in Nairobi.
-Kenya is represented in Australia by a High Commissioner based in Canberra.
+Australia maintains a High Commission in Nairobi and Kenya is represented in Australia by a High Commission in Canberra.

 Economic, trade and political information

 - Country Fact Sheet [PDF]

 This document may not meet the Web Content Accessibility Guidelines (WCAG) 2.1.
 If you require a fully accessible copy of this document, please contact StatsSection@dfat.gov.au.

 - Before you travel, visit smartraveller.gov.au